-In 2019, the Commission issued a precedent decision addressing claims for personal injury and forced labor under the Act and subsequently issued final decisions in several additional claims that involved allegations of forced labor and/or personal injury.
-The Commission also continued to issue awards in claims brought for internment, hiding to evade internment, and/or forced march.
+In 2020, the Commission issued a precedent decision addressing claims for rape and severe personal injury under the Act and subsequently issued final decisions in several additional claims that involved allegations of rape and/or severe personal injury.
+The Commission also continued to issue awards in claims brought for forced labor, personal injury, internment, hiding to evade internment, and/or forced march.

-As of December 31, 2019, the Commission had issued 1419 Final Decisions, with awards totaling \$14,780,000.
+As of December 31, 2020, the Commission had issued 2721 Final Decisions, with awards totaling \$28,779,766.